Napolite/liquidity-pool/README.md

 4. Follow the steps provided below to deploy the contract on the Celo network.

-## Deploying the Smart Contract Voting System on Celo Testnet Blockchain
+## Deploying the Smart Contract on Celo Testnet Blockchain
 ---

 To compile and deploy a smart contract on Remix IDE using its Virtual Machine, you need to follow these steps: